oceanlau/garbage/OperatingSystems/README.md

 - How to decide the memory space to each process?
   - Fixed space: replace its own pages.
 Might be too good/bad to some processes.
   - Variable space: global replacement.
 One process might ruin all others.

+## Dynamic Memory Allocation

+- Stack allocation and Heap allocation (our focus).
+- Problem with the naive approach: random allocation and free create fragmentation.
+Allocator cannot move regions already assigned to users.
+- Some thoughts:
+  - Fragmentation comes from different lifetime and sizes of requested block.
+  - Important placement choice: Split large block (causes internal fragmentation), coalescing small blocks (causes external fragmentation).
+- Best fit:
+  - Search freelist and find block closest in size to the request.
+  - Problem: sawdust.
+Small fragments every where.
+Not serious in practice.
+- First fit:
+  - LIFO: free object on front of list.
+Simple, good locality but high fragmentation.
+  - Address Sort: easy coalescing.
+Good locality.
+Used in practice.
+Roughly like sorting list by size.
+Operationally similar to best fit.
+Serious sawdust at the beginning.
+  - FIFO: similar to address sort according to statistics.
+- Worst fit: fight sawdust by find blocks to split that maximize leftover size.
+In real life seems to ensure that no large blocks around.
+- Next fit: use first fit and remember last position.
+Tends to break down entire list in real life.
+- Buddy systems: Round up allocations to power of 2 to make management faster.
+Used by Linux, FreeBSD.
+- Memory usage patterns
+  - Ramps
+  - Peaks: use Arena allocation.
+Allocate just by moving pointer and free together.
+Save size tag space (?).
+  - Plateaus
+- Slab allocation: useful when allocating many instances of same struct.
+A slab is multiple pages of contiguous physical memory.
+A cache is multiple slabs and only for one kind of object.
+Then we can use bitmap to manage and avoid internal fragmentation.
+Used in FreeBSD and Linux, implemented on top of buddy page allocator.
+- Simple, Fast Segregated Free Lists.
+TCMalloc.
+Use lists and tree to record free block of different sizes.
+Fast small alloc without size tag.
+But might waste space when keeping the data structure.
+- Inside `malloc()` move heap (program break) up by some size using `sbrk()`.
+But it is tricky to return memory to the system because we might not be freeing the last object.
+In reality we use `mmap()` and `munmap()`.